jbranchaud/blog/_posts/2013-06-10-Reviewed-Bossypants-by-Tina-Fey.md

 ---
 layout: post
 title: Reviewed&#58; Bossypants by Tina Fey
-summary: a review of Tina Fey's memoir, Bossypants
+summary: A review of Tina Fey's memoir, Bossypants
 ---

 ![Cover of Bossypants by Tina